Fulham F.C. Women

 Fulham FC Women, previously known as Fulham LFC, WFC Fulham and Fulham FC Foundation Ladies, is a women's football club based in London, England.
 The team were dissolved as of 16 May 2006, but were later re-established with independence from Fulham F.C.
 The club dissolved for a second time in June 2010 when sponsors pulled out following a second successive relegation.
 The club reformed again in 2014.

-Fulham became the first Ladies' football team in Europe to turn full-time professional in April 2000.
-However, club chairman Mohamed Al-Fayed reverted the club to semi-professional status three years later.
-However, the club reformed in 2014.
+Fulham became the first Ladies' football team in Europe to turn full-time professional in April 2000; club chairman Mohamed Al-Fayed reverted the club to semi-professional status three years later, but the club reformed in 2014.

 History

 Fulham L.F.C. were seen as the successor club to Friends of Fulham, winners of the FA Women's Cup in 1985 and twice runners-up in 1989 and 1990.
 After they moved to become what is now AFC Wimbledon Ladies, Fulham F.C. re-established a women's team, with women's football becoming very popular by the early 1990s.
 Fulham L.F.C.'s debut came in 1993 in the Greater London Division, and they eventually reached the FA Women's National Premier League, via the Greater London Premier Division, the South East Combination League and the FA Women's Premier League Southern Division, mirroring the progress of the men's professional club.
 After becoming professional themselves in 2000, a huge investment paid dividends in their first season, 2000–01, as they reached the FA Women's Cup final and won the South East Combination Women's Football League by a comfortable margin.
 Star players like Rachel Yankey and Katie Chapman were supplemented by high-profile overseas imports like Marianne Pettersen.

 In the 2001–02 season, they won the FA Women's Premier League Southern Division, the London County Cup, the FA Women's Premier League Cup and the FA Women's Cup, scoring 342 goals and conceding just 15.

 Fulham won the treble of FA Women's Cup, League Cup and Premier League in 2002–03, scoring 68 goals and conceding just 13.
 In 2003–04 they were the only English team to compete in the UEFA Women's Cup, and they came second in the Premier League National Division, despite reverting to semi-pro status at the end of the previous season.

 During the 2005–06 season, having lost most of their professional squad, they struggled in the league and finished eighth.